AppDoctorIo/accesspass/doc_extras/configuration_options.md

 <b>id\_gen\_mod</b>: Points to a Module that contains an gen\_user\_id(changeset) function

+<b>custom\_change\_mod</b>: Points to a Module that contains an custom(changeset) function.
+This function runs at the very end of the changeset pipeline on user registration giving you the option to change anything in the changeset before db insert.
+Must return a changeset.

 <b>refresh\_expire\_in</b>: time in seconds to expire each refresh token

 <b>access\_expire\_in</b>: time in seconds to expire access token